Commuters trek, motorists sleep at filling stations as petrol scarcity bites harder – The Sun Nigeria

 The ugly development has forced commuters to trek long distances as very few commercial vehicles are on the road.

 “From nowhere, two men accosted me.
-This was just about 6 pm.
+This was just about 6pm.
 They brandished daggers in broad daylight.
 I was frozen in fear.
 I surrendered my handbag immediately and therein were my ATM card, mobile phone, N2,800, receipts and house keys.
-If not for the scarcity of taxis, I would not need to trek in the first place and perhaps not lose my valuables,” she lamented.
+If not for scarcity of taxis, I would not need to trek in the first place and perhaps not lose my valuables”, she lamented.

 Leave a Reply